 [place figure 8 here]

-Data collected from the flowers of the companion plant in the study of Tyler-Julian et al. 9 can be used to demonstrate the dynamic relationship between minute pirate bugs and its thrips prey in flowers (Figure 1B).
-As in the Tyler-Julian et al.8 study, the objectives were to determine the separate and combined effects of push factors (i.e., ultraviolet-reflective mulch and kaolin application) and a pull factor (i.e., the companion plant), on the population dynamics of Frankliniella species adult males and females in crop flowers.
-In the Tyler-Julian et al.9 study, the companion plant was Helianthus annuus L. and the crop was pepper.
-The predominant flower thrips species in both the sunflowers and peppers was F. bispinosa with only a fraction of one percent of the total thrips F. occidentalis.
-Predator and prey rapidly colonized the flowers with the number of Orius sufficient to result in thrips suppression on all sample dates both years (Figure 9).
-Numbers of flower thrips were greatest soon after flower initiation followed by declines in numbers as minute pirate bugs increased.
-Thrips populations declined rapidly at a ratio of about 1 predator to 40 thrips.
+Data collected from the flowers of the companion plant in the study of Tyler-Julian et al. 14 can be used to demonstrate the dynamic relationship between minute pirate bugs and its thrips prey in flowers (Figure 1B).
+As in the Tyler-Julian et al.9 study, the objectives were to determine the separate and combined effects of push factors (i.e., ultraviolet-reflective mulch and kaolin application) and a pull factor (i.e., the companion plant), on the population dynamics of Frankliniella species adult males and females in crop flowers.
+In the Tyler-Julian et al.14 study, the predominant flower thrips species was F. bispinosa in the companion plant H. annuus and in the pepper crop (>99% of the total thrips in the flowers).
+The thrips rapidly colonized the sunflowers and the pepper flowers, and their numbers were greatest soon after flowering began (Figure 9).
+Populations of thrips declined over time as the numbers of minute pirate bugs increased.
+The predator-prey ratio illustrated the ability of the predator to suppress the thrips populations with near extinction of the thrips populations occurring at ratios of > 1 predator per 40 thrips.

 [place figure 9 here]